bradleywing/BHN-Data-Team-Wiki/docs/wiki-architecture/reporting-standards.md

 - **View Flags**:
   - `View on Master Table = 1` indicates an alias for a master table that may be queried on front-end HTML forms when entering fields and in queries.
   - `View Not on Master Table = 1` indicates the table is only available in a view.
-- **Program-Specific Tables**: Tables scoped to a specific program (e.g. BCR) are grouped accordingly.
+- **Program-Specific Tables**: Tables scoped to a specific program (e.g., BCR) are grouped accordingly.

 ---